 AFCI circuit breakers break the circuit they protect if heat is produced from arcing.
 AFCIs can detect arcing when a device overheats at the plug, when the wire is disrupted by construction or a rodent’s chewing or when another arcing incident occurs.
 By breaking the circuit, AFCIs shut down the outlet before a fire or damage can happen.

-The AFCI Breaker Versus the Outlet
+The AFCI Breaker vs. the GFCI Outlet

 You can install an AFCI circuit breaker in the main service panel.
 There is also a different electrical safety device known as the ground fault circuit interrupter (GFCI).
 This device is installed in the outlet and it detects and addresses currents flowing along the incorrect path.